geraldbaeck/NIUsLittleHelper/README.md

 * **Daniel Steiner** - [github](https://github.com/danielsteiner) - [web](https://danielsteiner.net)

 ## License
 This is free and unencumbered software released into the public domain - see the [UNLICENSE.md](UNLICENSE.md) file for details.
-NIU is probably intellectual property of the Austrian Red Cross, but that's not relevant at all.
+NIU is probably intellectual property of the Austrian Red Cross.